-In this section, we will walk through various AWS Control Tower operations that you could do before provisioning an account.
-Please note that AWS Organization structure could change depending on the needs of each Company.
+In this section, we’ll walk you through various AWS Control Tower operations that you could do before provisioning an account.

-1.1.1 With AWS SSO, log into the AWS Control Tower management console in the Master account.
+With AWS SSO, log into the AWS Control Tower management console in the Management account.

-The email notification will have instructions to log in to AWS SSO and then to AWS Console on the AWS Control Tower master account.
+The email notification will have instructions to log in to AWS SSO and then to AWS Console on the AWS Control Tower Management Account.

-Click on the Master account to expand.
-Select Management console next to AWSAdministratorAccess Role to login AWS Management console of the master account (as shown below).
+Click on the Management Account to expand.
+Select Management console next to AWSAdministratorAccess Role to login AWS Management console of the Management Account (as shown below).

-Select the service Control Tower under Management & Governance.
+Select the service AWS Control Tower under Management & Governance.

-This opens up Organizational units page.
+This opens up the Organizational units page.
 Click on Add an OU button.

-Provide a new OU Name (for this lab we will call it as DEVENV) and click on Add button.
-Wait for green Success notification on top of the page.
+Provide a new OU Name (for this lab, we will call it Labs) and click on Add button.
+Wait for the green Success notification on top of the page.

 1.2 Enable a Strongly recommended Guardrail on the OU we just created

-Scroll down to Organizational units enabled section and click on Enable Guardrail on OU button.
+Scroll down to Organizational units enabled section and choose Enable Guardrail on OU button.

-Select the name of the OU created on step 2.1.1.
-(DEVENV for this lab) and click on Enable guardrail on OU button.
+Select the name of the OU created on step 1 earlier (Labs for this lab) and choose Enable guardrail on OU button.

 1.3 Modify Network baseline settings of the Account Factory

-While you are still on AWS Control Tower Dashboard, Click on Account factory on the left Sidebar and click on Edit button.
+While you are still on AWS Control Tower Dashboard, choose Account factory on the left sidebar.

 After selecting the required options, click on Save.